-Valley of Fire State Park entrance fee is $10 per vehicle and it has to be paid at the park’s entrance.
+Valley of Fire State Park entrance fee is $10 per vehicle for Nevada residents and $15 for out-of-state visitors.

 After you pay the fee you get a map with all of the park’s landmarks, hiking trails and points of interest.
 The park is open from sunrise to sunset, which is important to remember if you are visiting the park during winter, when the sun goes down before 5 p.m.

 The Valley of Fire is open 7 days a week, 365 days a year.